labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 	* user have access rights
 	* you have administrator access level

-Please note that an user may have also access rights for genomes you are not administrator of.
+Please note that a user may have also access rights for genomes you are not administrator of.
 In this case, corresponding genomes will not be displayed.

 Additional data are also available: